Science Bar: “The Gut—A Second Brain?”

 Le Black-Sheep – 21 Boulevard Louis Blanc, 34000 Montpellier.

-So it turns out that our gut—that often-overlooked organ—is more than just a simple tube and a digestive machine!
+So it turns out that our gut—that often-overlooked organ—is not just a simple tube and a digestive machine!
 Many microbiologists, gastroenterologists, and neurobiologists now agree that the gut and its microbiota can be described as a “second brain.”

-This organ is home to up to 100 trillion bacteria that are part of our biological identity.
-The gut itself is a true organ—complex and even vital—capable of producing vitamins, contributing to our immune system, secreting active substances, and generating sensations.
+This organ is home to up to 100,000 billion bacteria that are part of our biological identity.
+The gut itself is a true organ—complex and even vital—capable of providing vitamins, contributing to our immune system, secreting active substances, and generating sensations.

-This science-society debate, part of the national Pint of Science festival, brings together three scientists and experts on the subject:
+This science-society debate, held as part of the national Pint of Science festival, brings together three scientists and experts on the subject:

-- Antoine Avignon, professor and division head in the Department of Endocrinology, Diabetes, and Nutrition at Montpellier University Hospital;
+- Antoine Avignon, professor and division director in the Department of Endocrinology, Diabetes, and Nutrition at Montpellier University Hospital;

-- Hélène Eutamène, Ph.D. in Biological Sciences, professor at INP Toulouse-Purpan (Laboratory of Food Toxicology);
+- Hélène Eutamène, Ph.D. in Biological Sciences, professor at INP Toulouse-Purpan (Food Toxicology Laboratory);

 - Jérôme Larcher, internist.